Tsez language: Phonotactics

 The syllable structure is generally CV(C).
 There are no vowel clusters.
 It is an agglutinative language with a complex morphology.
 Suffixes are either C, V, CV, VC or C+CV (where the first consonant belongs to the preceding syllable), depending on the structure of the stem.
-An example is the superessive suffix -ƛʼ(o), which attached to the word besuro (fish) forms besuro-ƛʼ (on the fish) and together with is (bull) forms is-ƛʼo in order to maintain the syllable restriction.
+An example is the superessive suffix -ƛʼ(o), which attached to the word besuro forms besuro-ƛʼ and together with is forms is-ƛʼo in order to maintain the syllable restriction.